 Outdoor Emergency Care is a specific level of training unique to the National Ski Patrol.
 OEC training classes are offered each Fall, either at Pats Peak or at a neighboring ski area.
-We will host the course this Fall 2015.
 The course runs for approximately 16 weeks, and is followed by a written and practical exam.
-If you are interested in taking our OEC Course, please fill out the OEC Course Application and it must be mailed along with your check for $250, whic includes all books and testing fees.
-See the sample OEC course syllabus for additional information.

 - What is the time commitment like for the OEC Course to become a Pats Peak Ski Patroller?

-Pre-Season: 20 Sundays and 3 Saturdays of OEC from August to December (160 hours of classroom + testing, as well as at home study time.)
+Pre-Season: 12 days of classroom OEC from September to December (100 hours of classroom + testing, as well as at home study time.)

-In-Season: At least 100 on hill hours to complete the “On-Hill Candidate Booklet”
+In-Season: At least 100 on hill hours to complete the required on hill training portion

-128 hour per season commitment to receive full benefits.
+Commit to 16 shifts per season to receive full benefits.

 - Are there any financial obligations?

 Patroller Jacket (costs vary)